mxjp/rvx/docs/reference/core/elements.md

 	+ Attributes prefixed with `on:` are added as event listeners.
 		+ An array can be used to pass the event listener with additional options.
 		+ The current [context](./context.md) is available within the listener.
+		+ Event listeners run [isolated](./isolation.md) from signal access tracking and the current lifecycle.
 	+ The [`class`](#classes) and [`style`](#styles) attributes are special cases described below.

 	```jsx